Oxyact 5mg Film-coated Tablets

 Oxycodone hydrochloride has a primary dependence potential.

 Prolonged use of oxycodone hydrochloride may lead to physical dependence and a withdrawal syndrome may occur upon abrupt cessation of therapy.
 When a patient no longer requires therapy with oxycodone, it may be advisable to taper the dose gradually to prevent withdrawal symptoms.
-Withdrawal symptoms may include yawning, mydriasis, lacrimation, rhinorrhoea, tremor, hyperhidrosis, anxiety, agitation, convulsions and insomnia.
+Withdrawal symptoms may include yawning, mydriasis, lacrimation, rhinorrhoea, tremor, hyperhidrosis, anxiety, agitation, convulsions, insomnia, and myalgia.

 Hyperalgesia that will not respond to a further dose increase of oxycodone may very rarely occur, particularly in high doses.
 An oxycodone dose reduction or change to an alternative opioid may be required.